AkchurinDA/Fortuna.jl/README.md

 # β from G₂: 4.285714285714286
 ```

-#### First-Order Reliability Method (FORM)
+#### Hasofer-Lind Rackwitz-Fiessler (HLRF) Reliability Method
-The FORM overcomes the invariance problem faced by the MCFOSM method by using the first-order Taylor expansion of the limit state function at a point known as the "design point" on the failure boundary.
-Since the design point is not known a priori, the FORM is inherently an iterative method.
+The HLRF method overcomes the invariance problem faced by the MCFOSM method by using the first-order Taylor expansion of the limit state function at a point known as the "design point" on the failure boundary.
+Since the design point is not known a priori, the HLRF method is inherently an iterative method. `Fortuna` implements two versions of HLRF method: plain HLRF method where the step size in the negative gradient descent is set to unity and improved HLRF (iHLRF) method where the step size is determined using a merit function.

 ```julia
 β₁, _, _ = analyze(Problem₁, FORM(iHLRF()))